-If you’re a beginner then you know how hard it is to find a good mandolin.
+If you’re a beginner, you may not yet know how hard it is to find a good mandolin.

 There are so many models on the market, all of which have different features and price ranges.
 How do you pick one?

-Well, I’ve done my research for you and compiled this list of fifteen mandolins that I think will be perfect for any starting musician!
+Well, I’ve done my research for you and compiled this list of 14 mandolins that I think will be perfect for any starting musician!

 In a Hurry?
 Our Top Picks: